Health & Wellbeing, Counselling and DisAbility Support

 All staff in the university aim to reduce barriers to learning for all students through an inclusive neurodiversity approach.
 We work with the individual student, and will make a wide range of reasonable adjustments that may include the following:

-- Recording of lectures/tutorials/technical demonstrations
+- Recording of lectures/tutorials/technical demonstrations where possible

 - Flexible assessment methods